7 Differences Between Turkey and Russia

 Turkey and Russia are a like a couple, fighting and making peace time and again.
 An example of such scenario is the recent 10 month crisis following the shooting down of a Russian jet by Turkey which later on they reconciled.
 Being neighbours, these countries have developed many common traits although plenty of differences still remain.
 Taken in another context, it can be said to be attracting.

-I am one of the many Russians living in and this article is generated from some of my personal experiences.
+I am one of the many Russians living in Istanbul and this article is generated from some of my personal experiences.
 I have elaborated 7 facts about Turkey and Russia that reveal the differences between these communities.

 1. People in Turkey are nice